Up to 60% off sofas & mattresses — limited‑time deals.

 Details

-• Movement/features shown: manually rotatable (up to 360° depending on combination), laterally movable seats, and a swivel function that converts seating into a relaxation surface; backrest can be raised and reclined; optional rotation stop.
+• Movement/features shown: manually rotatable seats up to 360° depending on combination, laterally movable seats, and a swivel function that can turn seating into a relaxation surface.

-• Materials/options shown: plateaus in solid wood veneer (wild oak or wild walnut) and runner options including square metal runners and cast aluminium sword runners with multiple finishes.
+• Materials/options shown: solid wood veneer plateaus in wild oak or wild walnut; square metal runners and cast aluminum sword runners in multiple finishes.

-• Cover options shown: leather, fabric, and mixed cover combinations; contrast stitching option noted.
+• Covers shown: leather, fabric, and mixed cover combinations, with contrast stitching options.

-• Platform geometry notes shown: plateau thickness 4 cm; ground clearance 19 cm.
+• Platform notes: plateau thickness 4 cm; ground clearance 19 cm.

 Review Score